Itential Frequently Asked Questions

 Does Itential have developer reference, documentation, and community support available?

-Can automations be stopped or cancelled?
+Can workflows be stopped or cancelled?

 Can we onboard our existing Ansible inventory into Itential?